 Day 6 – Nelson

-Nelson is the perfect place to base yourself for exploring one of South Island’s best kept secret, Abel Tasman National Park.
-Home to golden sand beaches and excellent hiking trails, this part of the country is relatively untouched and does not feature on most tourists’ lists.
-This park is not accessible via car and your only options for exploring Abel Tasman are on foot, cruise or kayak.
-There are a bunch of tour operators available that combine hiking and/ or kayaking trips for exploring this stunning national park.
-We had planned on taking one of the kayaking tours, however, it was raining all day, so we realized it was pointless to go to Abel Tasman National Park.
-If you intend to visit the Park, keep aside at least half a day; however, many people choose to spend several days.
+Abel Tasman National Park is not accessible via car – your only options are on foot, cruise or kayak.
+There are a bunch of tour operators that combine hiking and/ or kayaking trips for exploring this national park.
+We had planned on taking one of the kayaking tours, however, it was raining all day, so we realized it was pointless to go to this park.
+If you intend to visit the Park, keep aside at least half a day; however, many people choose to spend several days here.

-The next day, we spent a couple hours at Nelson town – it was surprisingly a pretty big town with several cafes, restaurants and small shops.
+The next day, we spent a couple hours at Nelson town.
+It was surprisingly a pretty big town with several cafes, restaurants and small shops.
 Next on our list was Franz Josef Glacier, but since it was a long drive from Nelson, we decided to break our journey and spent the night at Hokitika.

 Day 7 – Franz Josef Glacier and Lake Matheson

 Once you have decided on doing a glacier hike, the next decision you need to make is which one – Fox or Franz Josef.
 Since we were staying in Franz Josef, we decided to hike Franz Josef glacier.
-Glacier hike is a popular activity for most visiting this region, so if you are keen on doing one, try booking in advance.
-We paid NZD 435 per person for a 4 hour tour where all we had to do was show up at the designated time and the tour company took care of everything else!
-The tour company provided all the rental gear (e.g. hiking boots, crampons, jackets, pants, gloves, etc.) free of cost.
-(Tip – try to book the first available tour in the day since clouds set in by 11.30-12 so the view may not be as good)
+Glacier hike is a popular activity for most visiting this region, so if you are keen on doing one, book in advance through this website.

 Now, coming to the glacier hike, it was an insanely cool activity – definitely once in a lifetime experience!
 You get to walk over ice, squeeze through snug spots and see blue and white ice towers all over.
 Even though we were on top of the ice, we were very comfortable inside our warm adventure gear.
 Our guide was amazing, working away with an axe as we went, chopping away at the ice to create more stable walking space and pausing often to share a wealth of knowledge about the glacier.

-The glacier hike also included complimentary access to the Glacier Hot Pools.
+The glacier hike ticket also included complimentary access to the Glacier Hot Pools.
 We were initially a bit hesitant to step into common pools but they turned out to be better than the private ones.
 This is because when you book private pools, there is only one set temperature whereas the public ones, have three pools with varying temperatures.
 Such a relaxing way to end the long day after hiking the glaciers!

 All in all, glacier hike was honestly one of the best experiences we had on our New Zealand trip.
 It was completely unlike anything we have ever done before and so enjoyable we would do it all again.
 There are so many great adventure activities to do in New Zealand, but this one you should definitely do because it’s unique and something you cannot do anywhere else (except of course Iceland/ Alaska).